• Recipes

 Instructions

-• In a large bowl combine the pumpkin puree, eggs, veggie oil, and 2 tsp vanilla.
+• In a large bowl combine the pumpkin puree, eggs, veggie oil, and 2 teaspoon vanilla.
 Gently mix with a silicon spatula or large spoon until the mixture is fully combined.

 • To the bowl, add the white cake mix, salt, and pumpkin pie spice.
 Try to break up any clumps in the cake mix bag before adding it to the mix (or sift it in if desired).
 Mix until everything is fully incorporated, but don’t over mix.
 Set aside.